Lintaaa-25/wd201-Capstone/README.md

-📚 Learning Management System (LMS)
+# 📚 Learning Management System (LMS)

-This is a full-featured Learning Management System built using Node.js, Express, EJS, PostgreSQL, and Sequelize.
+A full-featured LMS built with **Node.js**, **Express**, **EJS**, **PostgreSQL**, and **Sequelize**.

-It provides an interactive platform for teachers to create and manage courses, chapters, and lesson content (pages), and for students to enroll, track their progress, and learn efficiently.
+This platform allows **teachers** to create and manage courses, and **students** to enroll, learn, and track their progress interactively.

+---

-✨ Key Features
+## ✨ Key Features

-👨‍🏫 Teacher Accounts
+### 👨‍🏫 Teacher Accounts

-  .Sign up and manage your educator profile
+- Sign up and manage your educator profile

-  .Create courses, chapters, and pages with rich content
+- Create courses, chapters, and pages with rich content

-  .Monitor student enrollment and completion reports
+- Monitor student enrollment and completion reports

-👩‍🎓 Student Accounts
+### 👩‍🎓 Student Accounts

-  .Explore all available courses
+- Browse and explore all available courses

-  .Enroll in courses of interest
+- Enroll in courses of interest

-  .View and complete chapter pages step-by-step
+- View and complete chapter pages step-by-step

-  .Track course completion progress with percentage indicators
+- Track course completion progress with percentage indicators

-🔐 Authentication & Role-based Access
+### 🔐 Authentication & Role-Based Access

-  .Secure login and signup system
+- Secure login and signup system

-  .Role-based redirection and dashboard (teacher vs. student)
+- Role-based dashboard (teacher vs. student)

-  .Password reset and change support
+- Password reset and change functionality

-📊 Progress Tracking
+### 📊 Progress Tracking

-  .Enrollments and completions tracked per page, chapter, and course
+- Completion tracking per page, chapter, and course

-  .Teachers can access a performance report of enrolled students
+- Teachers can view performance reports of enrolled students

-🛡️ Security
+### 🛡️ Security

-  .CSRF protection
+- CSRF protection enabled

-  .Input validation and form sanitation
+- Input validation and form sanitization

-  .Access restriction for unauthorized users
+- Restricted access for unauthorized users

+---